threeport/threeport/docs/docs/concepts/application-orchestration.md

 # Application Orchestration

 Application orchestration is an approach to software delivery that favors software engineering over configuration management.
-We employ distributed software systems that incorporate request-driven architecture, event-driven architecture and service-oriented systems to manage the deployment and ongoing management of applications.
+Similar to how user-facing applications are often designed, Threeport employs event-driven and service-oriented architecture to manage the deployment and ongoing management of applications.

 In order to clarify, let's compare two approaches: